kkoutsikos/MPDD/README.md

 bash scripts/test.sh
 ```
 After testing 6 tasks in Track1 or 4 tasks in Track2, the results will be merged into the `test.csv` file in `./answer_Track2/`.
-Notice that the given labels in `Testing_Files.json` are not yet true labels, the actual test labels will be used for model evaluation at the later stage of the challenge.

 # Acknowledgements
 MPDD is developed based on the work of MEIJU 2025.
 The Github URL of MEIJU 2025 is: https://github.com/AI-S2-Lab/MEIJU2025-baseline.